 Wash/replace any pillows

-Washing all linen in the room, regardless if it has been used prior to the room going into deep clean
+Washing all linen and curtains in the room, regardless if it has been used prior to the room going into deep clean

 Stock Control / Inventory

 Once a month it is necessary to check over supplies and make purchases where necessary.

 Kitchen – ensure that there are enough utensils, plates, bowls, cups, mugs for use of guests in the hostel.
 Also enough rice, spaghetti, instant coffee, coffee creamer, sugar packets, and tea bags.